 Qualifying Exam

-The Qualifying Exam (QE) has a twofold defined purpose of evaluating a student’s advanced knowledge of industrial and systems engineering (ISE) through graduate coursework and assessing a student’s research propensity through a scholarly literature review.
-The QE is the first step for Ph.D. students to complete before they can form a dissertation committee and proceed in the program.
+The Qualifying Exam (QE) has a twofold defined purpose of evaluating a student’s advanced knowledge of industrial and systems engineering (ISE) through graduate coursework and assessing their research aptitude through a scholarly literature review.
+The QE is the first milestone for Ph.D. students to complete before they can form a dissertation committee.

 The exam takes place at the end of the first year of Ph.D. student study.
 Students entering the Ph.D. program in the Fall semester will complete the QE at the conclusion of the following Summer term, while students entering the Ph.D. program in the Spring semester will complete the QE two Summer terms after starting the program.

 All students who enter the Ph.D. program directly from a Bachelor’s degree program may elect to defer their Qualifying Exam to their second year, but all students may only take the Qualifying Exam once.
 Eligible students who wish to defer the QE must formally request approval from the Graduate Program Committee before the second semester of their Ph.D. program.
-Please email grad-advisors@ise.ufl.edu, ISE Graduate Advisor, for more information.
+Please email the ISE Graduate Office (grad-office@ise.ufl.edu) for more information.

 Content and Organization of the Exam